pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 The steps for setting up Trusted Publisher are:
 1. Login to your PyPI account
-2. Click on your profile which should take you to **Your projects**.
+2. Click on your profile to take you to **Your projects**.
 3. Click on **publishing** on the left-hand side of the site. (it's below account settings).
-4. At the top of the page is a Manage publishers section.
-At the bottom you will see **Add a new pending publisher**
+4. At the top of the page is a Manage Publishers section.
+At the bottom, you will see **Add a new pending publisher**
 7. Fill out a form that looks like the one below in the add a new pending publisher section.
 Notice that you can select GitHub, GitLab, Google and Active State as platforms.
 10. Notice that the form asks for your project name, owner, repo name, workflow's file name, and environment (**STRONGLY recommended**).